amnar23/nike-store/README.md

 # nike-store
 Nike Store - Figma to HTML, CSS, JS
+Here is the link to the site published on GitHub Pages - https://amnar23.github.io/nike-store/

 This webpage is inspired by Əlisa Musayev's ( [@zoomxrist]( https://www.figma.com/@zoomxrist ) ) Nike Store design from Figma Community.
 Here is the link to the design https://www.figma.com/community/file/1106963730657749594